Definitions and Descriptions

-Last year we carried, and still do Griseum which is zone 4-5 cold weather hardy JM.
-It’s exfoliating bark is terrific year round but especially in the winter.
-It has pussy willow big catkin fuzzy buds in spring are super cool and and it has a phenomenally brilliant red leaf color in fall .
-This is a very nice tree that seems to be timed to leaf out about the same time as a sugar maple .and about as hardy .
+We offer the Acer Griseum the “Paperbark Maple” which is zone 4-5 cold weather hardy maple.
+Its exfoliating bark is terrific year round but especially in the winter.
+Its pussy willow big catkin fuzzy buds in spring are super cool and and it has a phenomenally brilliant red leaf color in fall .
+This is a very nice tree that seems to be timed to leaf out about the same time as a sugar maple and about as hardy .
 If sugar maples grow in your area you should be able to grow Griseum.

-This year, after many years of intense search, I have been able to secure a small quantity of Pseudosieboldianum ssp. pseudosieboldianum.
+After many years of intense search, I am able to secure a small quantity of Pseudosieboldianum ssp. pseudosieboldianum.
 This is an Asian/Japanese Maple from Korea and unlike Griseum (China) has a look of a Acer Palmatum /Japonicum with large Japanese maple type leaves.
-It is a definite zone 4 tree and some are grown in zone 3 and can be grown as far north as Minnesota, It is a sturdy very pretty tree with rather large leaves … it is a keeper with great fall color and has a surprisingly nice spring and summer look also.
+It is a definite zone 4 tree and some are grown in zone 3 and can be grown as far north as Minnesota, It is a sturdy, very pretty tree with rather large leaves .
+It is a keeper with great fall color and has a surprisingly nice spring and summer look also.

-I have these in larger sizes and some are so large they are for pick up only 8-12′ from top of soil level really big large caliper ( attn Chicagoans finally a safe JM to plant if you live in the far northern sububs).
+I have these in larger sizes and some are so large they are for pick up only 8-12′ from top of soil level really big large caliper (ATTN Chicagoans!!
+Finally a safe JM to plant if you live in the far northern suburbs!!)